 Went on an extended hiatus from blogging but decided to return.
 Missed 2012 altogether!
 Finally hung up the wings since I felt continual sleep deprivation no longer in my best interest.
 Thanks to Facebook, I am able to keep in touch with my many flying partners.

 Just as Alice entered the rabbit hole, I did so in my journey from the OC to Hobbs, NM.
-Buying a shack of a house on eBay and living in it was my personal adventure and continues.
+Buying a true fixer of a house on eBay and living in it was my personal adventure and continues.
 Even though I left Hobbs a few years ago, I continue to have an interest in the community and am shocked at the many changes and growth of this town.
 Will be coming back to Hobbs from the OC on Jan 1st!

 Tuesday, December 31, 2013

 Move over Hugh Jackman.
 There's a new 'fantasy man' for women who probably is the object of many a 'bromance' for men as well.
 Rip Esselstyn is his name and he is a true American hero.

 What qualifies him for this distinction in my eyes?
 Rip is a solid family man who recognizes the value of his wife Jill's love and support so that's a start.
 Firefighters (like flight attendants) share the designation of first responders.
 I always make a mental note of where a firefighter is seated on my plane and they often will identify themselves to us so we can quickly call on them if we need helpers in an evacuation or to help 'take down' a bad guy/gal in this new age of travel after 911.

 Physical fitness is important in their profession as it is in mine and Rip is a buff triathlete who helped change the eating habits of his own firehouse and has written his book "Engine 2 Diet".
 Coining the term "plantstrong", he is helping change the image of vegetarian food.
 He has recently retired from firefighting and his influence is 'on the road' to saving many more lives than he ever could back in the Austin Fire Dept.